PolyNAVEM/NAVEM-library/README.md

 # NAVEM-library

+**This library is a work in progress and is actively being developed.**

 NAVEM-library is a numerical computing library for the solution of partial differential equations (PDEs) based on the NAVEM (Neural Approximated Virtual Element Method), a discretization technique designed to operate on general polygonal meshes.

 The library is built on top of the PolyDiM framework.
 For further details, please refer to its official documentation available at: https://polydim.it/